 You can view a list of issues that have been resolved and a small list of concerns with resolutions which are on-going in the documents below.

 Summary of 'quick wins' 2017/18 » Quick wins still in progress »

-The new Staff Experience Steering Group, chaired by Professor Anne-Marie Kilday, replaces Investors in People.
+The Staff Experience Steering Group, chaired by Professor Anne-Marie Kilday, replaced Investors in People.

 My Pro Vice-Chancellor remit for the staff experience is the only one of its kind in the sector.
 I will seek to ensure Brookes provides the best possible working environment - and that you benefit from opportunities to get involved in the new activities, outlined here, designed to specifically to improve wellbeing, create a sense of community in the workplace and encourage discussion and open communication.
 Anne-Marie Kilday, Pro Vice-Chancellor Student and Staff Experience